harshv9988/SQL_PRACTICE/Readme.md

-This is the web developer internship test given by Starwisp industries on Sep 3, 2020;

-THIS IS SUBMITTED BY SAGAR GARG mobile - 9711181457
 I have used HTML CSS JQUERY for frontend , no outside frontend framework.
 For Backend I have used Nodejs , express js and MySQL database.
 Name of the DATABASE I have used is starwisp and all the spellings are matched as per given in the images.

 ALL the packages are also uplaoded on github (though i suggest to use npm install before start)